jeanetteoh/SPLICE/README.md

 ###### User Cart & Cart Items Composite Pattern
 ![Cart_Composite](composite/cart_composite_pattern.png)
-> At this moment, we only support up to 3 users and storing their carts.
+> At this moment, we only support up to 3 users.

 If there is only 1 user, we will only instantiate 1 ```user_cart``` and 1 ```cart_items``` to store all of the menu items they selected.
 An example is shown below from ```main.cpp```: